- Best corner TV mount

 Any alternative TV bracket to mount in the corner?

-There are other options besides using a corner TV mount to install your TV into the corner of your room.
+There are other options besides using a corner mount to install your TV into the corner of your room.
 In the corner – “Your journey to the dark side will be complete”.
 However, you can use a floor pole mount or a ceiling pole mount to get the job done.

-Of course, you can always use wood to build your own DIY corner tv mount but this will never be as easy, sleek, or strong as a steel bracket.
+Of course, you can always use wood to build your own DIY corner TV mount but this will never be as easy, sleek, or strong as a steel bracket.

 How I compared the features